 Among modern Irish writers, the Nobel Prize-winning poet Seamus Heaney may be the best known.
 Born in 1939 near a small town called Castledawson in Northern Ireland, as a child he won scholarships to boarding school in Derry and later to Queen’s University in Belfast.
 His years studying classic ancient Greek and Latin literature and Anglo-Saxon writing heavily influenced his poetry, but all of his writing is marked by his life in the troubled region where he grew up.
 His works, including The Cure at Troy (based on the works of Sophocles), The Haw Lantern, The Government of the Tongue, and a modern translation of Beowulf earned him the Nobel Prize in 1995.
 Heaney’s death in the summer of 2013 brought an outpouring of affection from fans across the world.

-Other contemporary Irish writers include, Marian Keyes (whose hugely popular novels include Lucy Sullivan Getting Married and This Charming Man); Maeve Binchy (Dublin 4, A Week in Winter, Cirlce of Friends); J. P. Donleavy (whose book The Ginger Man, about a drunken Trinity College student, was banned by the Catholic Church); Roddy Doyle (whose book The Commitments, about aspiring Irish musicians, became a top-grossing film); and Jennifer Johnston, who addressed the tension between Protestants and Catholics in How Many Miles to Babylon?
-You can also try Edna O'Brien (The Country Girls) for bawdy laughs, Flann O'Brien (At-Swim-Two-Birds) for hilarious writing about writing, and Liam O'Flaherty, whose The Informer is a thriller about a veteran of the civil war.
+Other contemporary Irish writers include Marian Keyes (whose hugely popular novels include Lucy Sullivan Getting Married and This Charming Man); the award-winning novelist and memoirist Edna O'Brien (The Country Girls, House of Splendid Isolation); Maeve Binchy (Dublin 4, A Week in Winter, Cirlce of Friends); J. P. Donleavy (whose book The Ginger Man, about a drunken Trinity College student, was banned by the Catholic Church); Roddy Doyle (whose book The Commitments, about aspiring Irish musicians, became a top-grossing film); and Jennifer Johnston, who addressed the tension between Protestants and Catholics in How Many Miles to Babylon?
+You can also try Flann O'Brien (At-Swim-Two-Birds) for hilarious writing about writing and Liam O'Flaherty, whose The Informer is a thriller about a veteran of the civil war.

 Respected expat novelists include Irish journalist and novelist Colm Tóibín (The Heather Blazing and The Master) and Colum McCann (Let the Great World Spin).